mrapp-ke/MLRL-Boomer/README.md

 ## License

 This project is open source software licensed under the terms of the [MIT license](https://github.com/mrapp-ke/Boomer/blob/master/LICENSE.txt).
 We welcome contributions to the project to enhance its functionality and make it more accessible to a broader audience.
 A frequently updated list of contributors is available [here](https://github.com/mrapp-ke/Boomer/blob/master/CONTRIBUTORS.md).

+All contributions to the project and discussions on the [issue tracker](https://github.com/mrapp-ke/Boomer/issues) are expected to follow the [code of conduct](https://github.com/mrapp-ke/Boomer/blob/master/CODE_OF_CONDUCT.md).